-Diabetic Eye Exams in Las Vegas, NV, for Those Who Need Them Most
+Diabetic Eye Exams in Las Vegas for Those Who Need Them Most

 Patients with diabetes are at a higher risk of developing eye conditions as a complication.
 These conditions can lead to vision loss and blindness and encompass diabetic retinopathy, cataracts, and glaucoma.
 Diabetic retinopathy is actually the leading cause of blindness in the US.
-These are why Siems LASIK & Eye Centers offers diabetic eye exams in Las Vegas, NV.
+These are why Siems LASIK & Eye Center offers diabetic eye exams in Las Vegas NV.

 These conditions develop without any noticeable loss of vision or pain, so the damage has already been done by the time you notice anything.
 Early detection helps prevent permanent damage, so you want an exam at least once a year.
 Diabetic-related eye problems develop from high blood sugar levels, which can damage blood vessels in the eye.
 Over 40 percent of patients diagnosed with diabetes develop some form of eye disease as a result.
 The risk can be reduced with regular exams and by controlling blood sugar levels with a healthy diet and regular exercise.